ccj5351/ccj5351.github.io/index.md

   - International Conference on Pattern Recognition (ICPR'22)
   - International Conference on Multimedia Information Processing and Retrieval (MIPR'22)
   - ACM Multimedia Conference 2022 (ACMMM’22)
+  - The IEEE/CVF Conference on Computer Vision and Pattern Recognition (CVPR'23)